-The ONAC Board and Advisory Committee, comprised of Native asset building practitioners, provide coalition leadership as members of ONAC’s grassroots constituency.
+The ONAC Board and Advisory Committee, comprised of Native asset-building practitioners, provide coalition leadership as members of ONAC’s grassroots constituency.
 They work with the ONAC Executive Director and advise and guide the work of the coalition.
-Their involvement is crucial to ONAC’s asset building efforts.
+Their involvement is crucial to ONAC’s asset-building efforts.
 ONAC thanks the Board and Advisory Committee members for their time and support!

-Christy Finsel (ONAC President)
+Christy Finsel, Ph.D., (ONAC President)

-She holds a MA in Theology from St. Louis University and a Master of Social Work from Washington University in St. Louis.
-Ms. Finsel is in a Religious Studies Ph.D. program studying Native worldviews and asset building.
-She is an enrolled tribal member of the Osage Nation of Oklahoma.
+She holds a Master of Theology from St. Louis University, a Master of Social Work from Washington University in St. Louis, a Master of Philosophy and a Ph.D. from the School of Theology and Religious Studies at The Catholic University of America.
+Dr. Finsel is a Kathryn M. Buder Center for American Indian Studies Faculty Associate.
+She is tribal citizen of the Osage Nation of Oklahoma.

 Anna Knight (ONAC Board Vice President)

-Cindy Logsdon (ONAC Board Director)
+Cindy Logsdon (ONAC Secretary)

-At the Citizen Potawatomi Community Development Corporation she implemented the Citizen Potawatomi Asset Builders IDA Adult and Youth programs and has assisted in making over $22 million in loans to Native American entrepreneurs.
-She has laid the groundwork for introducing multiple products to enhance the financial futures of the Citizen Potawatomi Nation tribal community, such as; an Employee Loan program, Financial Education Initiatives, Credit Builder Loan, Jumpstart Auto Loan, Potawatomi Business Network, Micro Business loan and IDA programs.
+At the Citizen Potawatomi Community Development Corporation she implemented the Citizen Potawatomi Asset Builders IDA Adult and Youth Programs and has assisted in making over $22 million in loans to Native American entrepreneurs.
+She has laid the groundwork for introducing multiple products to enhance the financial futures of the Citizen Potawatomi Nation tribal community, such as an Employee Loan program, Financial Education Initiatives, Credit Builder Loan, Jumpstart Auto Loan, Potawatomi Business Network, Micro Business Loan, and IDA programs.